ProBeat: Microsoft’s Surface Duo is dead on arrival, regardless of price

 It’s great that this time, Microsoft feels comfortable enough to launch a dual-screen device.
 And yet, if Microsoft postponed the Neo, instead of pushing the Duo out early (it was originally timed for a holiday release), maybe it should have delayed Duo, too.
 If there’s any year where a postponement is forgivable, it’s 2020.

-Microsoft could have pushed back the Duo to include the latest chips, multiple cameras, 5G, Wi-Fi 6, and to ensure some much-needed retail presence.
+Microsoft could have pushed back the Duo to include the latest chips, multiple cameras, 5G, and Wi-Fi 6, and to ensure some much-needed retail presence.
 That way, the Duo would not have been set up for failure.
 And the price tag would have even been easier to swallow.

 Microsoft isn’t doing itself any favors by kneecapping Duo at the starting block, which I fear may hurt its successors, too.
 The good news is that the company didn’t turn its Surface line into a billion-dollar business by throwing in the towel after a single generation.
-I await the inevitably poorly-named Surface Duo 2.
+I await the inevitably poorly named Surface Duo 2.

 ProBeat is a column in which Emil rants about whatever crosses him that week.